What is WordPress Caching & How to Install W3 Total Cache Plugin

 Steps to Troubleshoot the W3 Total Cache Plugin on WordPress

-First, clear your cache by clicking Performance, and then empty all caches.
-You should also visit your site in a different browser because by default, W3 Total Cache does not show cached content for logged in users.
+Initially, clear your cache by selecting Performance, and then clear all caches.
+You should also check your site using a different browser since W3 Total Cache typically does not display cached content for users who are logged in.

-If your site is still having problems, it might be a conflict between W3 Total Cache and another plugin or your theme.
-To identify which one, follow these steps:
+If your website continues to experience issues, there may be a conflict between W3 Total Cache and another plugin or your theme.
+To determine which one it is, follow these instructions:

 1. De-activate all plugins except W3 Total Cache.